-China's premier says can use rates, other policy steps to support economy
+China premier says can use interest rates, other policy steps to help economy

-BEIJING (Reuters) - China can use reserve requirements and interest rates to support economic growth, Premier Li Keqiang said, promising broad policy steps to prevent a sharper deceleration as the world’s second-biggest economy expands at the slowest pace in nearly three decades.
+BEIJING (Reuters) - China can use reserve requirements and interest rates to support economic growth, Premier Li Keqiang said on Friday, promising broad policy steps to prevent a sharper slowdown for the world’s second-biggest economy.

-Li’s comments suggest Beijing is ready to roll out more forceful stimulus measures to ease the strain on businesses and consumers.
-China has so far promised billions of dollars in planned tax cuts and infrastructure spending, as economic momentum is expected to cool further due to softer domestic demand and a trade war with the United States.
+Li’s comments suggest Beijing is ready to roll out more forceful stimulus measures to ease strains on businesses and consumers.

+China has so far promised billions of dollars in tax cuts and infrastructure spending, as economic momentum is expected to cool further due to softer domestic demand and the trade war with the United States.

+Shares in China climbed on Friday after the government reiterated its commitment to boosting growth.

+The yuan recovered from a three-week low against the dollar after Li’s comments.

 “Of course, we are faced with many uncertain factors this year.
-We have to prepare more and we have reserved policy room (to address uncertainties),” Li told reporters at a news conference on Friday at the conclusion of the annual parliament meeting.
+We have to prepare more and we have reserved policy room (to address uncertainties),” Li told a news conference after the annual parliament meeting ended.

 “Moreover, we can deploy quantity-based or price-based policy tools such as reserve requirements and interest rates.
 This is not monetary easing but to more effectively support the real economy.”